mitchins/salamander-wing-game/README.md

   - Layer 1: Player
   - Layer 2: Enemies
   - Layer 3: Player bullets
-- All ships use simple BoxMesh primitives for authentic low-poly look
+- All ships use simple primitive meshes (BoxMesh, PrismMesh) - no imported 3D models
-- Starfield uses procedural mesh generation for infinite scrolling
+- Starfield uses a spherical distribution that follows the camera, providing infinite parallax without zooming
+- Materials use `metallic = 0.0` and `roughness = 1.0` for flat 1994-era shading
+- No shadows, no HDR, no bloom - deliberately basic rendering

+## Visual Philosophy

+When in doubt between "more realistic" and "more 1994," always choose **more 1994**.

+The goal is **"lovingly shitty"** - clearly low-budget, chunky, but consistent and readable.
+Think Gouraud shading, not PBR.
+Think DOS games, not Unreal Engine 5.

 ## Future Improvements (Not in this tech demo)